JDDoesDev/presentations/marketo.md

 Note:
 - People often thought I was angry when I was terrified or just trying not to screw up
-  - wedding example - "you look like you might kill everyone in this room"

 <!--s-->